 Ready to become a well refined paddler but having difficulty acquiring the experience?
 Becoming a developed whitewater kayaker can be hard as it requires experienced partners, specialized equipment, and lots of time and practice.
 Well, we can offer you all of those things and more on our three day long, raft supported, Lower Deschutes Whitewater Kayaking Camp.
-Let our expert instructors guide your whitewater development while on the water then host your camping experience once off.
-Not only do we pride ourselves on excellent whitewater instruction but our cooking too!
-On this trip, you will have the opportunity to refine your skills, camp in the Lower Deschutes River Canyon, and eat excellent Tumalo Creek signature meals.
+Let our expert guides lead you down class II – III+ whitewater then host your camping experience once off.
+Not only will you be blown away by great whitewater but our cooking too!
+On this trip, you will have the opportunity to refine your skills through practical experience, camp in the Lower Deschutes River Canyon, and eat excellent Tumalo Creek signature meals.
 Tumalo Creek guides are American Canoe Association (ACA) certified and have been guiding on the Deschutes and Mckenzie for decades.

 Note: Please call the shop directly for reservations occurring 24 hours or less from class start date, 541.317.9407.
 Minimum enrollment needs can periodically result in course rescheduling.